-Children in the Nursery and Infant School participate in a wide and exciting range of activities including: Dance, Gymnastics, Games, Athletics and P.E. activities.
+Children in the Junior School participate in a wide and exciting range of activities including: Dance, Gymnastics, Games, Athletics and P.E. activities.

 In Dance, Nursery children are encouraged to explore their responses to music and move in a variety of ways.
 They learn dances in response to stimuli such as nursery rhymes and fairy stories.
 This is developed further in Reception.
 Key Stage 1 children move onto exploring their drama skills and ideas using gesture, mime and facial expressions.
 In Year 2, the children have lots of fun learning traditional dances.
 By Year 3, the children are using music or imagery to choreograph their own dances with partners.
 Photographing stills of their work and videoing the performance of others for evaluating purposes ultimately improves their ideas.